clemsos/writings/_quora/2015-07-07-Whats-an-acceptable-email-signature-for-a-startup-CEO-in-Silicon-Valley.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What\'s an acceptable email signature for a startup CEO in Silicon Valley? - Quora
+    What\'s an acceptable email signature for a startup CEO in Silicon Valley? - Quora
 ---